ALL Metrics

 Data analysis

 Data analysis carried out in this research used inductive thematic analysis consisting of 6 stages, namely recognizing and transcribing data, coding data, compiling themes, reviewing themes that have been prepared, giving names and definitions to themes, and making reports on research results (Braun et al., 2019).
 Every interview session was recorded and transcribed, and we used field notes to record participants’ expressions during the interview.
 Transcribed data were returned to participants for confirmation and clarification before being processed further.
 Additionally, the researchers’ considerations were documented throughout the analysis process to ensure the accuracy and validity of the data interpretation.
 NVivo 12 Plus was utilized for the analysis (QSR International Pty Ltd. Nvivo, 2024).
 The findings were shared with participants for verification.
-Two experts oversaw the research, and its validity was assessed through a thesis examination involving two expert examiners and nursing master’s students as reviewers.
-This comprehensive process ensured the research’s quality and reliability.

 Result

-The participants in this research were 15 people, consisting of 9 males and 6 females.
-No one asked for withdrawing.
-Participants in this study were aged 23-66 years and had varying education levels, namely elementary school, middle school, high school, diploma, and bachelor’s degree.
-Participants’ jobs varied from entrepreneurs, freelancers, teachers, farmers, private employees, and students, and 6 participants did not work.
-Participants in this study came from 3 large tribes in South Sulawesi, with 7 participants from the Bugis tribe, 6 participants from the Makassar tribe and 2 participants from the Toraja tribe.
-The participants had undergone hemodialysis therapy for a period of between 2-8 years, with the majority undergoing the therapy two times per week.
+Their occupations varied, including entrepreneurs, freelancers, teachers, farmers, private employees, and students, with 6 participants not currently employed.
+The participants were from 3 major tribes in South Sulawesi: 7 participants from the Bugis tribe, 6 from the Makassar tribe, and 2 from the Toraja tribe.
+All participants had undergone hemodialysis therapy for a period ranging from 2 to 8 years, with the majority receiving therapy twice per week.

 Table 1.
 Participant characteristics.